ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 :ref:`perturbation section <census_prl_perturbation>`, but ensuring that their new PUMA has existing non-GQ households.
 Then, they are matched in the new PUMA.

-The simulant's relationship attribute is unchanged from sampling, except that "Father or mother" becomes "Other relative" and all spouse/partner relationships (same-sex or opposite-sex, married or unmarried) become "Other nonrelative."
+The simulant's relationship attribute is unchanged from sampling, except that "Father or mother" and "Parent-in-law" become "Other relative" and all spouse/partner relationships (same-sex or opposite-sex, married or unmarried) become "Other nonrelative."
-These changes are necessary to avoid impossible situations (more than two parents, more than one spouse/partner).
+These changes are necessary to avoid impossible situations (more than two parents or parents-in-law, more than one spouse/partner).

 Limitations
 ^^^^^^^^^^^

 #.
 We assume that immigration does not change over long-run time or seasonally.
 #.
 All households are equally likely to receive non-reference-person immigrants.
 #.
-This approach to relationships may create some implausible situations, e.g. grandchildren of 20-year-olds.
+This approach to relationships can create some impossible situations, e.g. grandchildren of 10-year-olds
+   or children older than their parent.
 #.
 We never move simulants who previously emigrated back into the US.
    We may want to add this in a future model iteration.